amejiarosario/amejiarosario.github.io/source/_posts/2016-10-19-Overview-of-JavaScript-ES6-features-a-k-a-ECMAScript-6-and-ES2015.md

 ## Default parameters

-We went from checking if the variable was defined to assigne a value to `default parameters`.
+We went from checking if the variable was defined to assign a value to `default parameters`.
 Have you done something like this before?

 {% codeblock lang:js mark:2-4,8,9 ES5 %}
 function point(x, y, isFlag){